Skip to main content

 The DWP charges you interest on the SMI payments it makes to your lender.

-The interest rate is currently 4.5%
+The interest you pay back is 4.5% at the moment.

 What if you cannot pay off an SMI loan after a sale?